mujx/rexpro-client/README.md

 For a more detailed explanation about the parameters see the Rexster's [wiki].

 `openSession(options)`  Opens a session and returns the UUID for the session.
-- `options.graph` - The name of the graph to open a session on.
+- `graph` - The name of the graph to open a session on.
 Optional.
-- `options.graphObjName` - The variable name of the graph object.
+- `graphObjName` - The variable name of the graph object.
 Optional.
-- `options.username` - Used for authentication.
+- `username` - Used for authentication.
 Optional.
-- `options.password` - Used for authentication.
+- `password` - Used for authentication.
 Optional.

 `closeSession(options)` Closes a session and returns true if it was successful.
-- `options.session` - The UUID of the session you want to close.
+- `session` - The UUID of the session you want to close.
-- `options.username` - Used for authentication.
+- `username` - Used for authentication.
 Optional.
-- `options.password` - Used for authentication.
+- `password` - Used for authentication.
 Optional.

 `execute(options)` Sends a script for execution to the server.
-- `options.session` - The session's UUID.
+- `session` - The session's UUID.
 Optional.
-- `options.serializer` - The type of serialization that this request will use.
+- `serializer` - The type of serialization that this request will use.
 Optional
-- `options.graph` - The name of the graph to open a session on.
+- `graph` - The name of the graph to open a session on.
 Optional.
-- `options.graphObjName` - The variable name of the graph object.
+- `graphObjName` - The variable name of the graph object.
 Optional.
 - `inSession` - Indicates this request should be executed in the supplied session.
 Defaults to false.
 - `isolate` - If true bindings from previous messages are not available.
 Defaults to true.
 - `transaction` - Execute the script within a transaction.
 Defaults to true.